michalfratczak/habdec/README.md

   --biast arg                           biasT
   --bias_t arg                          biasT
-  --afc arg                             Auto Frequency Correction
+  --afc arg                             Auto Frequency Correction --sentence_cmd                        call external command with sentence as parameter
 ```

 The only mandatory parameter is --sampling_rate.
 Provide value that is supported by your SDR device.